AlienRescue/AlienRescueWebsite/content/researchers.md

 <br />

 ### Dissertations Based on Alien Rescue

+Liu, S. (2018).
+[The Impact of Learner Metacognition and Goal Orientation on Problem-Solving in a Serious Game Environment.](https://oi2.edb.utexas.edu/ltdb/dissertations/the-impact-of-learner-metacognition-and-goal-orientation-on-problem-solving-in-a-serious-game-environment/) Unpublished doctoral dissertation, the University of Texas at Austin, Austin, TX.

 Kang, J. (2017).
 Examining Scientific Thinking Processes in Open-Ended Serious Games through Gameplay Data.
 Unpublished doctoral dissertation, the University of Texas at Austin, Austin, TX.